Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 so it is largely a matter of personal preference.
-There are no hard and fast rules about which resampler performs best for any given type of content, so it’s best to test for yourself.
+There are no hard and fast rules about which resampler performs best for any given type of content, so it’s best to test them yourself.

 A short overview of the most common filters follows.
 For a much more extensive explanation of the different filters,